TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/index.rst

 =================================================

-**ABCpy Scoring Rules** is a Python library branched from the existing project ABCPY linked here: https://github.com/eth-cscs/abcpy This extension adds the Energy and Kernel Score and descent algorithms which allow for gblfi on the parameters of a user defined model given observations.
+**ABCpy Scoring Rules** is a Python library branched from the existing project ABCPY linked here: https://github.com/eth-cscs/abcpy.
+This extension adds the Energy and Kernel Score and simulator algorithms which allow for gblfi on the parameters of a user defined model, given a set of observations.

 Installation instructions are available here :doc:`usage`

-A description of the added functions are available here:
+A description of the added functions are available here: :doc:`features`

-Examples are available here.
+Examples are available here. :doc:`examples`

+And finally instructions for defining a simulator model are here : :doc:`Defining A Model`

-It is highly recomended to refer to the exisiting abcpy documentation to ease understanding and for a full explanation of the features available.
+It is highly recommended to refer to the existing abcpy documentation to ease understanding and for a full explanation of the features available.
 It is linked here : https://abcpy.readthedocs.io/en/v0.6.3/